-The ejection mechanism shall eject cases without hangup during the ejection test (sec.
-5.5.2), the firing tests (sec.
+The ejection mechanism shall eject cases without hangup and without hitting the shooter during the ejection test, the firing tests (sec.
 5.6) and after the drop function tests (sec.
 5.8) except as provided in sections 4.6 and 4.8.